Caucasus Emirate: Leadership

-The Caucasus Emirate maintains a Supreme Sharia Court, which is headed by a Qadi.
-This position has been held by Anzor Astemirov (killed in March 2010), Magomed Vagabov (killed August 2010), and Aliaskhab Kebekov (killed in April 2015).
+The Caucasus Emirate maintained a Supreme Sharia Court, which was headed by a Qadi.
+This position had been held by Anzor Astemirov (killed in March 2010), Magomed Vagabov (killed August 2010), and Aliaskhab Kebekov (killed in April 2015).

 In early 2009, Dokka Umarov announced the revival of the shahid suicide attackers unit Riyad-us Saliheen Brigade of Martyrs, which has been led by Said Buryatsky (killed March 2010) and Aslan Byutukayev.

 Umarov died due to food poisoning on 7 September 2013.
 He was succeeded by Aliaskhab Kebekov (killed April 2015) and Magomed Suleymanov (killed August 2015).

 Funding

-Caucasus Emirate receives significant funds from overseas Islamic terrorist organizations, but the primary source of funding for the Caucasus Emirate is a wide range of criminal activity.
-Militants extort money from local businessmen and residents in their areas of operation under the premise of a religious tax.
+Caucasus Emirate received significant funds from overseas Islamic terrorist organizations, but the primary source of funding for the Caucasus Emirate was a wide range of criminal activity.
+Militants extorted money from local businessmen and residents in their areas of operation under the premise of a religious tax.
 Russian media reports in early 2011 claimed that militants extorted a 20 per cent "jihad" tax from prominent figures considered to be pro-government.
-In addition to extortion, Russian officials have alleged that Caucasus Emirate militants also derive funds from involvement in drug trafficking and robbery.
+In addition to extortion, Russian officials have alleged that Caucasus Emirate militants also derived funds from involvement in drug trafficking and robbery.